Get all the essential information you need to equip yourself for a successful semester at uni!

 Where to get help

-You can access online self-administration tasks by clicking on the 'Admin' tab when logging on the MyUni.
+You can access online self-administration tasks by clicking on the 'Sydney Student' icon when logging on to MyUni.
 Contact your faculty office to find out administrative information specific to your faculty.
 Find out more about Student Administration.

 |By now, you should know your UniKey like the back of your hand!
 It is important that you know your UniKey in order to access most of the services available to you as current students.
 Find out more about your UniKey|